 Further, I need to use the money for a qualified reason, such as buying or building a first-home (with up to $10,000 available without taxes or penalties), disability, or death (in which case money goes to beneficiaries without taxes or penalties).

-- I may be able to tap earnings for educational and medical expenses without owing 10% in additional taxes.
+Potential to tap earnings for educational and medical expenses without owing 10% in additional taxes